 A chest x-ray

 An increase in the white blood cell count usually indicates infection.
 The proportion of different types of white blood cells (differential count) gives further clues.
 For example, an increase in neutrophils suggests a relatively new bacterial infection.
 An increase in eosinophils suggests the presence of parasites, such as tapeworms or roundworms.
-Also, blood and other body fluids may be sent to the laboratory to try to grow the microorganism in a culture.
+Also, blood, urine, and other body fluids may be sent to the laboratory to try to grow the microorganism in a culture.
 Other blood tests can be used to detect antibodies against specific microorganisms.

 Fever of unknown origin (FUO)